shah-haider/Power-BI/Cross Bookmarks/Control Visuals Across Multiple Power BI Pages with a Single Bookmark.md

 ## Contributing

-Found improvements or additional tips?
-Feel free to open an issue or submit a pull request!
+Found a better way to do this?
+Have suggestions for the Python script?
+Feel free to:
+- Open an issue
+- Submit a pull request
+- Share your improvements at shahhaider902@gmail.com or contact me at LinkedIn: https://www.linkedin.com/in/syed-haider-ali-shah/

 ## License